 Status epilepticus: Status epilepticus had previously been defined as continuous seizure activity lasting greater than five minutes.
 Recently, the ILAE redefined status epilepticus as ongoing seizure activity due to failure of mechanisms responsible for seizure termination or initiation of mechanisms provoking ongoing seizures causing prolonged seizures after timepoint t1, and which can have long-term consequences after timepoint t2, with t1 and t2 being 5 minutes and 30 minutes, respectively for convulsive status epilepticus, 10 minutes and 60 minutes for focal status epilepticus with impaired consciousness, and 10-15 minutes and unknown for absence status epilepticus (14).

 Patients were divided into two groups, acute symptomatic seizure and epileptic seizures.
-Acute symptomatic seizures were further subgrouped into the following categories: CNS infection, Sepsis, metabolic, CNS inflammation or autoimmune disorders, stroke, unknown, tumour/oncologic, hypoxic-ischaemic encephalopathy and toxin etc., Diagnoses were made based on recorded clinical and laboratory data and verified with standard reference.
-Co-existent diagnsosis were noted for both groups of children with seizures at the time of admission or during stay in PICU.
+Acute symptomatic seizures were further subgrouped into the following categories: CNS infection, Sepsis, metabolic, CNS inflammation or autoimmune disorders, stroke, unknown, tumour/oncologic, hypoxic-ischaemic encephalopathy and toxin etc. Diagnoses were made based on recorded clinical and laboratory data and verified with standard reference.
+Co-existent diagnosis were noted for both groups of children with seizures at the time of admission or during stay in PICU.

 Statistical Analysis

-Data was collected, entered in Microsoft Excel sheet and analysed using Statistical Package for Social Science (SPSS, Chicago) software version 20.0.
+Data was collected, entered in Microsoft excel sheet and analysed using Statistical Package for Social Science (SPSS, Chicago) software version 20.0.
 Data was presented in frequencies, mean, standard deviation.

 In the present study, out of 253 patients, 153 male and 100 female patients were included, with a mean age of 48.9±44.5 months.
 Generalised tonic clonic seizure was the most common type of seizure in the cohort (66%) followed by focal seizure (25%).
-27 (10.6%) children presented with status epilepticus out of which, four had history of fever prior to and during presentation.
+A 27 (10.6%) children presented with status epilepticus out of which, four had history of fever prior to and during presentation.
 Demographic characteristics, types of seizures, and EEG features are demonstrated in (Table/Fig 1).

 The most common causes of seizures in present study, were acute symptomatic in 185 (73.1%) and epileptic in 68 (26.9%) patients.
 A total of 211 (83.4%) patients had co-existent diseases, 34 children in the epileptic group and 177 children in acute symptomatic group.
 The three most common co-existent diagnosis with seizures observed were infectious diseases (38%), pulmonary diseases (11%), cardiologic diseases (5.5%).
 Other causes of acute symptomatic seizures included children in postoperative care with Ventriculoperitoneal (VP) shunt, craniotomy and brain abscess drainage procedures.
 The other underlying co-existent diagnoses in the cohort are illustrated in the (Table/Fig 2).